Oil enjoyed one of its best one-day gains in a decade on Monday. Brent futures ended the day up 15% over the previous day’s close.

 In the past year, valuations decoupled from the price of commodities and as a result, many of the industry’s biggest names were trading at prices not seen in decades.
 The drop to valuations at, or below where they were trading in 2015-17 was unjustified.
 At prices above $50 a barrel, many are still highly profitable and generate a considerable amount of cash flow.

-There will be plenty to digest over the next few days and weeks, in the meantime stick to companies with strong fundamentals such as the three mentioned above.
+There will be plenty to digest over the next few days and weeks, in the meantime stick to buying Canadian stocks with strong fundamentals such as the three mentioned above.